turingschool/launch-curriculum/module5/lessons/Week1/ErrorHandling.md

 It's out of scope of this lesson, but if you want to display what the user previous input I recommend looking into .NET tag helpers, specifically [asp-for](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/working-with-forms?view=aspnetcore-5.0#the-input-tag-helper).

+This type of validation we implemented is called **server-side validation**. because the validation occurs in the web server after the client has submitted their information.
+There is another type of validation called **client-side validation** that takes place in the browser.
+You can learn more about .NET client-side validation in [this article](https://andrewlock.net/adding-client-side-validation-to-aspnet-core-without-jquery-or-unobtrusive-validation/).

 ## Try/Catch Blocks